When You Feel Like A Second Tier Member Of Your Social Group

 Sometimes a social group can be more exclusionary and mildly hostile.
 It's not that you get along with everyone, but just aren't a core, long-time member.
 They seem to treat each other better than they treat you.
 You wonder if they're merely tolerating you, or if they're fine with you tagging along, but they won't make an effort to engage you.
 You wonder if they're trying to tell you they don't want you around, but you just haven't taken the hint.
 When you're done hanging around with them, you don't feel happy and energized, but unsure of yourself.
 It's a crappy place to be.

 Your friends don't invite you out very often, or seem indifferent to you once you're there

 A few things could be happening in this situation.
-The first is that the person's friends don't mean to seem exclusionary, but due to crossed wires they feel like that's the case.
-The second is that the person may be liked within their group, but maybe a bit easy for people to overlook and ignore at times.
-The third is that the person may not be a good match with their group, and they're showing it by seeming indifferent to them.
+The first is that your friends don't mean to seem exclusionary, but due to crossed wires you feel like that's the case.
+The second is that you may be liked within your group, but may be a bit easy for people to overlook and ignore at times.
+The third is that you're not be a good match with the group, and they're showing it by seeming indifferent to you.
 A more detailed discussion is here:

 Your friends are flaky and often cancel plans or show up late

 Unreliable behavior is pretty annoying.
 The issue is whether your friends are being self-centered and disrespectful of your time, or if they just have a more lax and flexible outlook on making plans with people.
 If it's the latter, friends can have differing and clashing expectations about how they're supposed to treat each other.
 One person may think all plans are loose and tentative, while the other may think once you agree on something it should be set in stone.
 Here's the article on that topic:

 The problem here is usually that the person being teased too much doesn't like it, but may not be sure where they stands with their friends.
 Is everyone teasing them it in a good-natured way, but getting carried away, or do they have more mean-spirited intentions?
 I go into the topic here: